FasterXML/smile-format-specification/smile-specification.md

 * `0x00` - `0x3F`: miscellaneous
     * `0x00` - `0x1F`: not used, reserved for future versions
     * `0x20`: Special constant name "" (empty String)
+        * NOTE: empty Name string MUST be encoded using this token and not as Short name.
     * `0x21` - `0x2F`: reserved for future use (unused for now to reduce overlap between values)
     * `0x30` - `0x33`: "Long" shared key name reference (2 byte token); 2 LSBs of the first byte are used as 2 MSB of 10-bit reference (up to 1024) values to a shared name: second byte used for 8 LSB of 10-bit reference.
         * Note: combined values of 0 through 64 are reserved, since there is more optimal representation -- encoder is not to produce such "short long" values; decoder should check that these are not encountered.
 Future format versions may choose to use these for specific use.